makigas/makigas.es/README.md

 # Development and testing using Docker

-This repository uses Docker and Docker Compose.
-Docker Swarm is being closely evaluated, but it is not officially supported and it may or may not work right away.
+This repository has support for Docker.
+I still don't know exactly why, but I try to support it.
+The official supported environment is Docker and Docker Compose.
+Although Docker Swarm looks interesting, it's not supported yet.

 ## Workflows